Gabriel-Gravin/Gabbb/_posts/2023-08-30-GitHub_Week2_Plan.md

 - Deleted old posts and created new posts in the plan section of the lab notebook and edited these posts.
 - Had to change my theme because it was messing with my website.

+# Thursday

+- Finished up putting in all my plans for earlier weeks
+- Put in my snake game and changed the inputs to wasd and changed the food to an apple.